Probability propagation rules for Aristotelian syllogisms: Concluding remarks.

-We then built a knowledge bridge from our probability semantics of the Aristotelian syllogisms to nonmonotonic reasoning by interpreting the basic syllogistic sentence types by suitable defaults and negated defaults.
+We then built a bridge from our probability semantics of the Aristotelian syllogisms to nonmonotonic reasoning by interpreting the basic syllogistic sentence types by suitable defaults and negated defaults.
 We also showed how some new valid syllogisms can be obtained by strengthening our existential import assumption.
 Moreover, by this procedure, the traditionally not valid AAA of Figure III can be validated.
 These new syllogisms, which are expressed in terms of defaults only, are p-valid inference rules which we propose, together with default versions of the traditional ones for future research in nonmotononic reasoning.

-Finally, we showed that the proposed semantics can be used to analyze syllogisms involving generalized quantifiers.
-Specifically, sentence like \emph{at least most $S$ are $P$} can be interpreted by imprecise probability assessments.
+Then we investigated Aristotelian methods of proof within our framwork.
+We observed that \emph{reductio} by conversion does not work while \emph{reductio ad impossibile} can be applied in our approach.
+However, the method of \emph{reductio ad impossibile} by suitable applications of the \emph{compound law of transposition} yields only validity by reducing syllogisms of Figure~II and Figure~III to Figure~I: it ignores our distinction between \emph{valid} and \emph{s-valid} syllogisms.
+Finally, we showed how the probability propagation rules can be used to analyze the validity and the strict validity of syllogisms involving generalized quantifiers.
+Specifically, sentence like \emph{most $S$ are $P$} can be interpreted by imprecise probability assessments.

 We presented a general method to validate probabilistically non-informative inferences by adding additional premises.
 These additional premises can be existential import assumptions, (negated) defaults or other probabilistic constraints.
 These methods can be used to solve inference problems in general with applications in various disciplines.
 For instance, our probabilistic interpretation of Aristotelian syllogisms can serve as new rationality framework for the psychology of reasoning, which has a long tradition of using syllogistics for assessing the rationality of human inference.
 Moreover, our results on generalized quantifiers can be applied for investigating semantic and pragmatic problems involving quantification in linguistics.
-Furthermore, our knowledge bridges to nonmonotonic reasoning show the applicability of the proposed approach in reasoning under uncertainty, knowledge representation and artificial intelligence.
-This selection of applications points to new knowledge bridges among our semantics, Aristotelian syllogistics, and various disciplines.
+Furthermore, our bridges to nonmonotonic reasoning show the applicability of the proposed approach in reasoning under uncertainty, knowledge representation, and artificial intelligence.
+This selection of applications points to new bridges among our semantics, Aristotelian syllogistics, and various disciplines.